MrMarysville/printavochat/memory-bank/projectbrief.md

 - **Stability Improvements:** Review the codebase to identify and fix potential stability issues, including error handling, data validation, and performance bottlenecks.
 - **Query by Visual ID:** Implement a new feature that allows users to query Printavo orders using their visual IDs.
 This will require modifications to the API and potentially the UI.
 - **Documentation:** Ensure all changes and improvements are properly documented in the memory bank.
+- **SanMar Integration:** Integrate with SanMar's API to access product information, inventory, and order data.

 **Key Deliverables:**
 - Stable and reliable Printavo Chat application.